DanielNoble96/Machine-Learning-Projects/README.md

 ## Backpropagation.py

 Implements a simple feed-forward neural network from scratch that utilizes the backprop algorithm to classify the MNIST dataset.
+I wrote this when I was first learning about NN's so didn't know about nuances I could incorporate to try and improve the accuracy beyond the basic feedforward and backprop, but I achieved a test accurracy of 89% in much faster time than I did with the KNN algorithm, so I'm quite happy with it.
+My write-up analyzes it all in detail.

 ## RL_GridWorld.py